Physical Education

 If you hope to teach in a middle or high school setting, you'll graduate from Northwestern with two majors: physical education, which will develop your understanding of motor skill development and sports, and secondary education, which will give you skills to teach those principles to others.

 Elementary education majors can become certified to teach PE by adding a physical education minor.
-A health minor and career concentrations in fitness management, sport management and strength and conditioning are also available.
+A health minor and career concentrations in fitness management and sport management are also available.

 CONTACT